 Users can install the macOS Sierra update and keep their data, apps and photos in place right from the App Store.
 If you’re experiencing some OS X El Capitan problems, it’s a smart idea to perform a clean macOS Sierra installation and start fresh.

-While there are definitely exciting macOS Sierra features and there is a rush of users looking to install macOS Sierra on day one you don’t need to upgrade.
 The macOS Sierra update is free, but there is no need to get it on day one and the free offer doesn’t end like the Windows 10 free upgrade did.

 If you are still on the fence, here is a look at the reasons to install macOS Sierra (macOS 10.12.1) and the reasons you shouldn’t upgrade yet.
 After you learn about what the macOS Sierra update includes and the potential issues you can decide if the time is right for you to update.